SPGeorgieva21/Error-Makers/README.md

 ## :book: Description <a name="description"></a>
 <br>
- The main goal of our project is t game of C++
+ The main goal of our project is game of C++
 <br>
 <br>